scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   - `trc_base`: Defines the *base* number of the latest Trust Root Configuration (TRC) available to the signer at the time of the signature creation.
   - `trc_serial`: Defines the *serial* number of the latest TRC available to the signer at the time of the signature creation.

-Its protobuf message definition is:
+Its protobuf message format is:

 ~~~~
    message VerificationKeyID {